wbamberg/idl-reference/docs/nsIFile.md

  The character set of the string returned from this function is
  undefined.
 DO NOT TRY TO INTERPRET IT AS HUMAN READABLE TEXT!

-  @param fromFile
-      the file from which the descriptor is relative.
-      There is no defined result if this param is null.

 #### Parameters ####